flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 Here's a quick demo.
 Let's say we have a single number that we want to synchronize between 3 instances of the app:

-* App on user's laptop;
+* App on the user's laptop;
-* App on user's smartphone;
+* App on the user's smartphone;
 * Server.

 Let's say each instance loads the value from the server upon startup.
-To make user experience better, each frontend updates the UI as soon as the user clicks on a button and makes the update call to the server immediatly after.
+To make user experience better, each frontend updates the UI as soon as the user clicks on a button and makes the update call to the server immediately after.
 To simulate network conditions, we'll add a delay in frontend-to-server communication.
 "Reload all" button sets the value on each of the frontends to the current value on the server.